 You can use filters to remove unwanted data from a pivot table.

-Click the Filter button in the sheet to call up the dialogue box for the filter conditions.
+Click the Filter button in the sheet to call up the dialog for the filter conditions.
 Alternatively, call up the context menu of the pivot table and select the Filter command.
-The Filter dialogue box appears.
+The Filter dialog appears.
 Here you can filter the pivot table.